nikhiltri/lotr/index.md

 ## Mr. Frodo Baggins
 ### main charector

-frodo is the one hwo is given the mision to defiat souron (main bad guy), he has a long journy with many many obsticals. frodo has the one ring (dangourous item) and olso has to destroy it but he's just a little hobbit (small people that know nothing about war aganst souron) he journeys to mordor (souron and sourons armeys relm) and gose to mount doom (volcano were the ring was forged) he there has to destroy the ring throughout his journey he has a reliable helper and freind samwis gamgee but golum (hobbit
+frodo is the one who is given the mision to defeat souron (main bad guy), he has a long journey with many many obstacles. frodo has the one ring (dangourous item) and olso has to destroy it but he's just a little hobbit (small people that know nothing about war aganst souron) he journeys to mordor (souron and sourons armeys relm) and gose to mount doom (volcano were the ring was forged) he there has to destroy the ring throughout his journey he has a reliable helper and freind samwis gamgee but golum (hobbit